WalletScrutiny/WalletScrutinyCom/_iphone/com.huobi.appStoreHuobiSystem.md

 issue:
 icon: com.huobi.appStoreHuobiSystem.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-14
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: HuobiGlobal
 providerLinkedIn:
-providerFacebook:
+providerFacebook: huobiglobalofficial
 providerReddit:

 redirect_from:

 ---

+Neither on Google Play nor on their website can we find a claim of a non-custodial part to this app.
+We assume it is a purely custodial interface to the exchange of same name and therefore **not verifiable**.